 Carmichael gave Arthur a scornful look and hurried off, just leaving Arthur behind, leaning against the bar with a smug look in his eyes, watching the party go on.
 He was proud of who he was in that very party, yet disdainful, for there was always an ounce of self-loathing in Arthur.

 Suddenly, the walls once again contorted and twisted, beginning to reveal Arthur’s bedroom, devout of color or excitement.

 A loud sound from down the hall stirred Arthur from his state, deciding to turn his attention the door once more as he heard frantic running footsteps approach it.
 The door swung open in a sudden movement, revealing Carmichael with a flustered face and sweat dripping down his forehead.

 “Carmichael, what is it?”
 Arthur was in a panicked state, his hair in a mess, and his face pale as paper.
 He could tell something was up and it was most certainly not good.

 Carmichael took a second to straighten himself up, his face still bright red and his eyes darting about in an anxious manner.
 “We received a telegram from the New York Police Department,” he started, “Rosalie’s dead,”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Vincent DevereauxWrite a Review